Didisimmons/Flybody-gym/TEST.md

  1. Navigation bar

      1. Go to the Index page(Home) on a desktop .

      2. Change the desktop's screen size to that of a tablet device to ensure that the navigation bar is responsive and changes to a hamburger dropdown symbol when the medium break point is reached.
 The navigation bar should be positioned correctly, with the menu items in place.

          There was no overflow of the navbar or undesirable modifications to the menu items when testing the responsiveness of the navbar.
-The navigation bar changed to a hamburger dropdown symbol with the dropdown menu items in situ, as intended.
+The navigation bar changed to a hamburger dropdown symbol with the dropdown menu items in place, as intended.

     3. Hover over the alert dismissive message button and make sure it does not create any undesirable changes to the navigation bar when exited.

-          When tested on all devices, the alert dismissive button shuts without impeding the navigation bar.
+          When tested on all devices, the alert dismissive button closes without impeding the navigation bar.
 The navigation bar is still present, as expected.

     4. Hover your mouse over the navbar menu items and click on each link to ensure that it takes you to the relevant page.

          When tested on all devices , the menu links function as intended.
 Linking to the appropriate sites.

     5. Click on the FLYBODY logo to ensure that it takes you to the home page when you click on it.